vkuhlmann/vkuhlmann.github.io/latex/configuration/installation.md

 The installation can take some time.
 In the meantime you can already have a look inside Visual Studio Code.
-Some of the steps below should be doable while the distribution isn't installed yet.
+Some of the steps below should be doable while the distribution is not installed yet.
 However, if you want to play on the safe side, wait for the distribution to be installed before proceeding.

 In Visual Studio Code you need to install the extension 'LaTeX Workshop'.
 In the